In the last 20 years, the number of overweight children and adolescents has tripled. Adults have fared just as poorly.

 Click on the Health Calculator drop-down menu and select Ideal Weight

-Enter your age, height (in centimeters) and sex (male or female) then click calculate
+Select the Unit System measurement type (Metric or US) you want then enter your age, height (in centimeters or feet) and sex (male or female) then click calculate

-Your ideal weight in kilogram will be displayed
+Your ideal weight in kilogram or pounds will be displayed

 This information will give you the basis of what should be your target weight while you eat right, exercise and monitor your weight.